-This NSP aims to achieve the low-carbon transformation of the Indian waste sector by scaling up and de-risking investment, strengthening the regulatory framework, thus ensuring uptake of the Reduce, Reuse and Recycle concept of an integrated circular-economy waste management system, and leveraging the strengths of the informal recycling sector.
-In addition, the NSP will facilitate the implementation of extended producer responsibility (EPR) through platforms for the coordinated engagement of various stakeholders.
+Approach to Transformational Change: The NAMA Support Project, “India – Waste Solutions for a Circular Economy” aims to achieve a low-carbon transformation of the Indian waste sector by scaling up and de-risking investments and strengthening the regulatory framework, thus ensuring uptake of the Reduce, Reuse, Recycle concept and leveraging the strengths of the informal recycling sector.
+In addition, the NSP facilitates the implementation of extended producer responsibility (EPR) through platforms for the coordinated engagement of various stakeholders.

 The project is implemented in five model cities: Bengaluru, Coimbatore, Tiruchirappalli, Varanasi and Goa (state), and potentially two additional cities creating model Source Segregation Systems for MSW, setting up semi-mechanized MRFs and upscaling existing recycling facilities.
 Organic waste treatment is planned to be addressed too either through constructing new plants or by updating the existing composting facilities.